-- All events permitted or sanctioned by the Town of Dewey Beach, which take place on the beach, including, but not limited to skim board events, group outings, weddings, bonfires, etc. are communicated to the DBP at least 2 weeks before the event.
+- 1. All events permitted or sanctioned by the Town of Dewey Beach, which take place on the beach, including, but not limited to skim board events, group outings, weddings, bonfires, etc. are communicated to the DBP at least 2 weeks before the event.
 A copy of the event permit is requested.
-A method for ensuring that compliance of non-sanctioned business operations is recommended. - 2.
+A defined method for addressing events of noncompliance to permits be placed in written action plan and available. - 2.
 Dogs and cats are leashed when using the facility.
 Dog feces accumulations on the facility have increased exponentially in conjunction with usage.
 Multiple traumatic injuries have occurred due to dog bites on Dewey Beach and urination on people. - 3.
-Wages increases in attempt to be consistent with surrounding municipalities and townships as we have fallen behind significantly (\$.25/hour across the board wage increase is requested). - 4.
+Wages increase to \$17.00/hr. base rate and step increase with each year of return service in attempt to be consistent with surrounding municipalities and townships as we have fallen behind significantly. - 4.
 Operational start and finish dates. - 5.
 Mass marketing and educational outreach to motels, hotels, and businesses that alcohol use and possession on the beach facility is prohibited. - 6.
-No motor vehicles permitted to be used form 930am to 4pm during summer moths except for permitted activities and or emergency vehicles.
+No motor vehicles permitted to be used form 930am to 4pm during summer moths except for permitted activities and or emergency vehicles. - 7.
+Small fee and deposits by credit card for Handclapped access chair usages. - 8.
+No signages or any other blockages in highway median crosswalks and dune overpasses.